-Virginia Is for Mysteries is a collection of sixteen short stories set in and around the state of Virginia.
+Virginia Is for Mysteries is a collection of sixteen short stories set in and around the commonwealth of Virginia.
 All stories are written by Virginia residents with “murder” in mind.
-Each story features a Virginia landmark from the shores of Cape Henry Lighthouse to Richmond’s Old Hollywood Cemetery to Jefferson’s Monticello and transports readers across Virginia’s rich, unique, and very deadly landscape.
+Six of the authors are members of Mystery by the Sea.
+Each story features a Virginia landmark – from the shores of Cape Henry Lighthouse to Richmond’s Old Hollywood Cemetery to Jefferson’s Monticello – and transports readers across Virginia’s rich, unique, and very deadly landscape.

-Seventeen stories for your reading pleasures.
+This anthology contains seventeen stories for your reading pleasure.
 Here’s a little bit about each story, and which Virginia landmark inspired it:

 MURDER AT MONTICELLO — Meredith Cole

 A trip to Monticello turns deadly when guide Rory Adams takes members of a horticultural society on a tour of Jefferson’s house.

 JUSTICE DELAYED — Maria Hudgins

 Location: Tidewater Virginia, Thimble Shoals Lighthouse and Hampton Roads Bridge Tunnel